-After most traffic accidents in Texas, you'll want to understand your rights and responsibilities.
-If you want to explore your options for holding the at-fault driver financially responsible for your losses, this article discusses a few Texas laws that could have a big impact on your case.
-And since Texas drivers have certain obligations when it comes to reporting a crash, we'll cover those rules too.
+After a traffic accident in Texas, you may be wondering about your rights and responsibilities, including your options for holding the at-fault driver financially responsible for your losses.
+This article discusses a few Texas laws that could have a big impact on your case.

 Should I Report the Accident to My Car Insurance Company?

-States do not generally have laws on whether -- or when -- policyholders who get into a car accident should report the accident to their car insurance company, and Texas is no exception.
+States do not generally have laws on whether (or when) policyholders who get into a car accident should report the crash to their car insurance company, and Texas is no exception.

 However, every automobile insurance contract requires the policyholder to report a car accident to the insurer very soon after the fact.
 The sooner the insurer knows about the accident, the sooner it can start trying to investigate or defend a claim.
 If the insured fails to report an accident within a reasonable time, the insurer may deny coverage in connection with the crash.
-An insurance company could define a “reasonable period of time” as being as little as a day or two, depending on the circumstances of your accident.
+An insurance company could define a "reasonable period of time" as being as little as a day or two after the car accident, depending on the circumstances.

 A "statute of limitations" is a state law that sets a time limit on a potential plaintiff’s right to bring a lawsuit.
 These deadlines vary depending on the kind of harm you suffered and/or the kind of case you want to file.
 In Texas, most car accident lawsuits need to be filed within two years of the date of the crash.
 Get the details on the Texas car accident statute of limitations.

-Texas follows a "modified comparative fault" rule when both parties are found to share blame for an accident.
+Texas follows a "modified comparative fault" rule when more than one party is found to share blame for an accident.
 In most car accident cases, the jury is asked to calculate two things based on the evidence: the total dollar amount of the plaintiff's damages, and the percentage of fault that belongs to each party.
 Under the modified comparative fault rule, the plaintiff's damages award is reduced by a percentage equal to his or her share of fault.

 For instance, suppose that in your case, the jury decides your total damages award should be $100,000 (including your medical bills, lost income, vehicle damage, and "pain and suffering").
 But the jury also decides you are 40 percent responsible for the accident (maybe you were speeding).
-Under New Jersey’s comparative fault rule, you are entitled to get 60 percent of the $100,000 total, or $60,000 -- still a significant sum, but not as much as the grand total of your damages.
+Under Texas’s comparative fault rule, you are entitled to get 60 percent of the $100,000 total, or $60,000—still a significant sum, but not as much as the grand total of your damages.

 One important note: Since Texas is a "modified" comparative fault state, you will receive nothing at all if you are found to be more than 50 percent at fault for the crash.
 This is different from the rule in "pure" comparative fault states, where you can recover damages when you're more at fault than the other party.
 Bottom line: In Texas, you must be no more than 50 percent at fault in order to recover damages from any other at-fault party after a car accident.